Tucson AZ vS Phoenix AZ: Which Arizona City Fits You Travel Best?

 Phoenix is the 5th largest city in the entire United States.

-We live in Tucson, and have a granddaughter who lives in Phoenix.
+We live in Tucson, and our granddaughter has lived in Phoenix.
 So we know the undertones in both cities, for comparing Tucson AZ vs Phoenix AZ.

 But if you want a place that’s a bit more friendly, with an intimate feel, Tucson is it!
 You can actually get across town without spending excess time in lagging traffic.
 Tucson offers that relieving ambience.